-- Your foot and ankle contains 26 bones, 33 joints, over 100 tendons, muscles and ligaments and 250,000 sweat glands.
+- Your foot and ankle contain 26 bones, 33 joints, over 100 tendons, muscles and ligaments, and 250,000 sweat glands.
 That’s a lot for such a tiny package!

 - All those bones in your feet make up around 25% of all the bones in the human body.
 If they are out of alignment, so is everything else.

 - There are more sweat glands and nerve endings per square centimeter on the soles of your feet than any other part of your body.

 - One foot will always be larger than the other.

 - Lower backaches, headaches, indigestions, and a misaligned spine can often be traced to problems with your feet.

 - The skin on your feet is thicker than anywhere else on your body.

 Did you know…?
 Here are some foot and foot care facts that may surprise you:

 - 1-2 of every 1,000 people are born with extra toes.
 This is called polydactylism.